-Arnaud Sitbon is the Founder, President and CEO of ESJ Capital Partners, which today is involved in the ownership and management of more than 3.6 million square feet of educational facilities, shopping centers, multi-family and commercial real estate across the country.
+Arnaud Sitbon Founder, President and CEO of ESJ Capital Partners, which today is involved in the ownership and management of more than 3.6 million square feet of educational facilities, shopping centers, multi-family and commercial real estate across the country.

 Before moving from France to the United States, Sitbon was involved directly in the management of a real estate investment group in France, which owns and manages more than 1 million square feet of prime office and retail properties in Paris.